comodal/secret-shamiracle/README.md

 // The array index corresponds to the x-axis position minus one.
 Each value is the y-axis value. var shares = sharesBuilder.createShares();

-// Validate secret reconstruction for all combinations of size required shares. sharesBuilder.validateShareCombinations(shares);
+// Validate secret reconstruction for all combinations of size 'numRequiredShares'. sharesBuilder.validateShareCombinations(shares);

 // Free references to BigInteger secrets...
 Data may continue to exist in system memory.